 SiFree Silicone Storage Reusable Food Preservation Bags

 You can also check out the unique option of silicone storage bags for your freezer.
 The main advantage here is that they’re more environmentally and more cost effective.
 Since they’re washable, you only have to buy them once, and you can reuse them over and over!

 These bags are also airtight and leak proof (unlike other soft storage options).
 The silicone is also food grade and free of any contaminants, so you know it’s safe for food storage.
 They’re also temperature resistant, meaning you can throw them in the microwave after they’re out of the freezer, or even into boiling water.

 How long will those berries last?
 Here’s a post on how much freezer life you can expect.

-These containers will last a lifetime and they stack away quite neatly, so at $20 for the set, you can be assured you’re making a great purchase.
+These containers will last a lifetime and they stack away quite neatly, so at a low price for the set, you can be assured you’re making a great purchase.

-The best thing about glass containers is that, if they are suited to extreme temperatures, you can cook your dish in the oven with them.
+The best thing about glass containers is that you can cook your dish in the oven with them if they are suited to extreme temperatures.
 There’s no need to transfer food into another dish.
 You just let it cool, put the lid on, label it, and freeze it.
 No muss, no fuss, and no ruining the aesthetics of your lasagna (let’s not mess up those perfectly-arranged homemade noodles).

 Another option is the Stackable Plastic Jars from Ball.
 These are great for storing smaller portions of dishes like curries or casseroles.
 They’re also great containers for summer fruits.
 It’s wonderful to get the family out to pick raspberries, knowing you can freeze them for the off-season.

 As these containers are easily organized in your freezer, you can efficiently stack them up.
 The lids are screw-on, so you won’t have to worry about spillage.
-Finally, at just $5 for 5 of them, this is a simple and useful purchase—one you won’t be able to live without!
+Finally, at a super low price point, this is a simple and useful purchase—one you won’t be able to live without!